awslabs/aws-service-catalog-factory/docs/source/factory/getting_up_and_running.md

 ```bash
 servicecatalog-factory upload-config config.yaml
 ```

+If you make changes to this you will need to run upload-config and bootstrap commands again for the changes to occur.

 Once that has completed you are ready to bring up the rest of the factory.